 Take this shoe anywhere!
 Climbing, running and more!

 Protective?
-You betcha!
+Absolutely!
 The TerraUltra G260 comes fully loaded with a whole slew of features.
-The upper is made out of Kevlar material; yes, the same material found in bulletproof vests.
-The overlay is tightly woven that balances a great blend of breathability and protection from fine particulates and other materials that might fly in from the natural world.
+The upper is Kevlar; yes, the same material found in bulletproof vests.
+The tightly woven overlay balances a great blend of breathability and protection from fine particulates and other materials that might fly in from the natural world.
 While you tread technical trails, the integrated rock plate in addition to the 9mm of cushioning keeps the soles of your feet safe from the random sharp rock underfoot; however, it is a lot more sensitive than thicker outsoles.
 That said, you will have an intimate trail experience that isn't only protective, but comfortable and interactive.

 When testing the TerraUltra G260, we climbed to the tops of Fourteeners running out distances up to twenty miles.
-We also took on super nice single track and rock-littered rampages.
-The trails leading to these magnificent mountains and summits presents a plethora of surfaces perfect for testing.
-Long country roads, zoomy singletrack, rocks n' roots, and more.
+We also took on lovely single track and rock-littered rampages.
+The trails leading to these magnificent mountains and summits presents a plethora of surfaces perfect for testing--long country roads, zoomy singletrack, rocks n' roots, and more.
 In all scenarios, our feet felt protected from the elements.
 While the cushioning isn't the thickest out there, the integrated rock plate does a good job protecting from sharp rocks.
-When encountering a steep trail in Boulder, CO that offered submerged rocks with a diversity of surfaces — round, sharp, and smooth, we could feel the undulations of each rock underfoot.
-When accidentally stepping on a sharp one, we could absolutely feel it, but the rock plate provided sufficient protection to prevent injury.
+When encountering a steep trail in Boulder, CO that offered submerged rocks with a diversity of surfaces — round, jagged, and smooth, we could feel the undulations of each underfoot.
+When accidentally stepping on a sharp one, we could feel it, but the rock plate provided sufficient protection to prevent injury.